michaelv2/pynest-logger/README.md

     * * * * * /path/to/your/repo/pynest-logger.pl

-I don't know how often the thermostat actually contacts the Nest servers, so running it every minute might be unnecessary.
+I don't know how often the thermostat actually contacts the Nest servers, so running it every minute might be excessive, but it sure is fun!

 What's Logged?
 --------------